Shin-Aska/s2sc.js/README.md

 ![alt tag](http://i.imgur.com/fcwJueC.png)

-**s2sc** (*Source to Source Converter*) is a javascript code convertion library that aims to allow web browsers understand other programming languages.
+**s2sc** (*Source to Source Converter*) is a javascript code convertion framework that aims to connect other programming languages to web browsers.

-An in-depth explanation is available on the documentation, as well as instructions on how to create your own converter from one programming language to another.

-So far, by default it only supports an incomplete Python to C conversion.
+By default it only supports an incomplete Python to C conversion.
 There are plans for vice versa conversion and support for other languages.

 Instructions